lucassantosf/devops/aws/auto_scalling_model.md

     Give a Name;

-    Chose the Launch Template created on step before
+    Choose the Launch Template created on step before

     Version: Latest (1)